Atlantis-Software/offshore-docs/queries/query-methods.md

 ### .query( `query`, `[data]`, `callback` )

-Some adapters, such as [sails-mysql](https://github.com/balderdashy/sails-mysql) and [sails-postgresql](https://github.com/balderdashy/sails-postgresql), support the `query` function which will run the provided RAW query against the database.
+Some adapters, such as [offshore-sql](https://github.com/Atlantis-Software/offshore-sql) , support the `query` function which will run the provided RAW query against the database.
 This can sometimes be useful if you want to run complex queries and performance is very important.

 |    Description     | Accepted Data Types             | Required ? |
 |--------------------|---------------------------------|------------|